insideout10/wordlift-docs/docs/index.rst

 .. _import-export-vocabulary:

-Import Export of the Vocabulary
+Export & Import of the Vocabulary
 ------------------

 .. toctree::